brunoasm/varKoder/README.md

 Processing includes the following steps:

- - Raw read cleaning: adapter removal, overlapping pair merging, exact duplicate removal.
+ - Raw read cleaning: adapter removal, overlapping pair merging, exact duplicate removal, poly-G tail trimming.
  - Raw read subsampling: random subsampling of raw read files into files with fewer number of reads.
 This is useful in machine learning training as a data augmentation technique to make sure inferences are robust to random variations in sequencing and amount of input data.
  - Kmer counting: count of kmers from subsampled files.
- - VarKode geenration: generation of images from kmer counts, our *varKodes* that represent the genome composition of a taxon.
+ - VarKode generation: generation of images from kmer counts, our *varKodes* that represent the genome composition of a taxon.

 Optionally, the command can be used to preprocess sequences without creating images.

 #### Input format

-`varKoder.py image` accepts two input formats: folder-based or table-based
+`varKoder.py image` accepts two input formats: folder-based or table-based.

+Only the table-based format supports multiple labels per sample (for example, you could label the family, genus and species for a sample at the same time).
+With folder-based programs, varKoder will infer the label from the folder structure.

 ##### folder input format